theogroup/ogroup.net/src/_posts/2018-10-01-the-top-6-strategies-of-new-luxury.md

       video_width:
       video_height:
   - text_markdown: >-
-      The O Group is helping both luxury start-ups and well established business add, adjust or evolve their brand strategies and marketing creative assets
+      The O Group is helping both luxury start-ups and well established brands add, adjust or evolve their brand strategies and marketing creative assets
       - allowing them to maintain and realize their relevancy for a new luxury consumer.